KVic/CppUmlCollection/README.md

-# CppUmlCollection
+# CppUml Collection

-CppUmlCollection is part of [CppUmlFramework](https://github.com/KVic/CppUmlFramework).
+The CppUml Collection is part of the CppUml Framework.